onyx-platform/onyx/doc/user-guide/internal-design.md

 ### Virtual Peer Task Execution

+One virtual peer may be executing at most executing one task.
+This section describes what activies the peer carries out during execution.

 #### Phases of Execution

+- Inject resources: Creates HornetQ session and opens transaction
+- Read message batch: consumers messages off of HornetQ
+- Decompress message batch: Uses Fressian's reader to obtain EDN maps of segments
+- Strip sentinel: removes sentinel from decompressed batch if present
+- Requeue sentine: Requeues the sentinel on the ingress queue if it is the leader
+- Apply function: Apply fns to batches of segments
+- Compress message batch: Uses Fressian's writer to compress segments to bytes
+- Write message batch: Writes messages to HornetQ
+- Status check: Consults with ZooKeeper about this peer's liveness
+- Ack message batch: Acknowledges received messages from HornetQ
+- Commit transaction: Commits the transaction to HornetQ
+- Close resources: Closes open connections and sockets
+- Reset payload: Rotates the znode this virtual peer is listening on for new tasks
+- Seal egress queue: If this virtual peer is allowed, propagates the sentinel to the egress queues
+- Update local listeners: Rotates listeners for ZooKeeper for the next task

 #### Pipelining

+HornetQ sessions are *not* thread safe, but Onyx plays the same game that Datomic's transactor does.
+Virtual peer processes are extensively pipelined - about 15 threads in length.
+HornetQ sessions are created at the head of the pipeline and passed through each section of the pipeline.
+Each thread is responsible for exactly one of the activies described above.
+Hence, performance can be increased while maintaining the safety that no more than one thread is operating on a HornetQ session at a given time.
+The pipeline is constructed with core.async channels.

 #### Local State

+Each virtual peer has one atom that it uses for local state.
+It is a map that has a key for whether it has ever asked the Coordinator to seal, and a key for what the sentinel leader is.
+The latter is used as a local cache, whereas the former is used to avoid deadlock.
+Virtual peers can ask to seal exactly once.
+The Coordinator will ignore subsequent requests to seal.
+Since this process is pipelined, we need a way to convey this information *backwards* through the pipeline.
+The shared atom accomplishes this.

 ### Sentinel Values in a Distributed Setting